Cost Update

 Is 2026 a Good Time for Bathroom Renovation in St. John's?

-With a 5.2% year-over-year increase, prices aren't showing signs of dropping.
-Waiting until 2027 will likely just mean paying more for the same tile.
-The market in St. John's is stable, and while interest rates have fluctuated, the value of a modern bathroom remains one of the best ways to increase your home's resale price.
+With a 5.0% year-over-year increase, prices aren't showing signs of dropping.
+Waiting until 2027 will likely just mean paying more for the same materials.
+The St. John's housing market remains steady, and a bathroom update is still one of the best ways to keep your property value competitive, especially in high-demand areas like Churchill Park or Mount Pearl.

 FAQ